 I have taken an economics course but not microeconomics.
 Can I report this grade where it asks for a microeconomics class?

-No, but we will see that you have taken this class when we view your transcript.
 You should only report a grade if the class was titled microeconomics.

 I have a three-year bachelor's degree from outside of the U.S. Am I eligible to apply?